 2. Use Flight Comparison Websites and Apps

 Looking for a cheap, last-minute flight?
 Comparison websites are your best friend.
-These sites pull prices from many different airlines and online travel agencies all in one place, making it easy to see all your options.
+These sites pull prices from many different airlines and online travel agencies all in one place.
+This makes it easy to see all your options.

 Some of the most helpful flight comparison tools include: